The MAGFest 2013 Interactive Table Experiment: Success!

 I built an interactive table that I took to magfest as an experiment in exhibit design.

 Above is a video with Sabre (Kimberly Weigend) from the Fragdolls interviewing me at MAGFest 2013 about my table.
 Primarily I have been working with flash web advertising and video game related wordpress sites but I did the table as an experiment to see if I would enjoy being an interactive exhibit designer.
-While working on the project I was getting increasingly frustrated and I’m still not happy with the bugs it had, but people were so excited and positive about my table that it has pushed me forward into trying exhibit design as a profession.
-I am revamping my website and will soon be pursuing clients for interactive exhibit services.
+While working on the project I was getting increasingly frustrated and I’m still not happy with the bugs it had, but people were so excited and positive about my table that it has pushed me forward into trying to add exhibit design to my profession.
 It was a lot of fun to see everyone’s reactions and I hope to do something bigger and better in the future.

 Mentions and Videos: